westonruter/version.js/README.md

 # version.js

+_**UPDATE:** Either I did a major Google fail or the [node-semver](https://github.com/isaacs/node-semver) project did a major SEO fail.
+Either way, you should probably rely on *node-semver* and not this project._

 I couldn't find any elegant way to represent software version numbers (version names) in JavaScript.
 So I set out to create a `Version` object which can be used to represent a version and compare it with other versions.